canonical/wordpress-k8s-operator/docs/tutorial.md

 on MicroK8s [installation](https://juju.is/docs/olm/microk8s).

 ## Steps
-### Setting up the tutorial model
+### Set up the tutorial model

-To easily clean up the resources and to separate your workload from the contents of this tutorial, it is recommended to set up a new model with the following command.
+To easily clean up the resources and to separate your workload from the contents of this tutorial, set up a new model with the following command.

 ```
 juju add-model wordpress-tutorial